-State Diagrams
+State Diagram

 State diagrams visualize the states an entity can be in and the transitions between those states.
 They are invaluable for modeling workflows, user interfaces, protocol behavior, and any system with distinct operational modes.